 Things that are seemingly unrelated; pain patterns, sleep, digestion, or outlook on life, are usually interconnected.
 It’s not uncommon for other things to begin to feel better, even where someone wasn’t noticing the relative kind of shade that had been cast on their experience of their life.

 Chinese medicine can aid in all areas of health: cardiovascular, brain, eye, genitourinary health and much more.

-Improving a weakening of the muscles and fascia can make them less prone to injury.
+Aging bodies need different approaches for healthy muscles.
+Improving a weakening of the muscles and fascia can make you less prone to injury.
 Shoulder, knee, back, neck or whichever pain you are experiencing may be interrupting your life.
 Although it is essential to treat the injury, in the case of chronic issues or suspected weakening of tissue health, it’s also important to treat the underlying issues.

 Commonly treated conditions can include:

 - Post-stroke recovery

 - Cardiovascular disease

 Chinese medicine has a long history of promoting longevity and graceful aging.
 Even so, we do not need to be offended by the fact that we age and die.
 Aging presents us with opportunities for increasing our wisdom, humility and humor.
 I’m committed to helping support the intrinsic dignity of aging.